SC-Diff: 3D Shape Completion with Latent Diffusion Models: Related Work

 \section{Related Work}

 Traditional approaches to 3D shape completion primarily focus on repairing minor imperfections and geometrical gaps, employing strategies like Laplacian hole filling \cite{li2012temporally_laplacian} and Poisson surface reconstruction \cite{centin2015mesh_poisson}.
-While effective for filling small gaps in the 3D shapes, these methods are of limited use in scenarios with a larger scale of gaps in the input scans.
+While effective for filling small gaps in 3D shapes, these methods are of limited use in scenarios with larger gaps in the input scans.
 However, the advent of extensive 3D datasets has led to the development of learning-based approaches.
 While retrieval-based methods \cite{bosche2008automated_retrieval,zhang2019view_retrieval,beyer2022weakly_cad_retrieval} extract the most fitting shapes from a database to complete the incomplete input, learning-based fitting methods \cite{yuan2018pc_pcn,dai2017_3depn,dai2020sg_nn,dai2021spsg, binbin2022completion} that aim to minimize the disparity between network-predicted shapes and actual ground truth have become more prevalent.
-Examples of such methods are 3D-EPN~\cite{dai2017_3depn} and Scan2Mesh~\cite{dai2019scan2mesh} which have employed 3D encoder-decoder architectures for predicting complete shapes from partial volumetric data.
+For example, 3D-EPN~\cite{dai2017_3depn} and Scan2Mesh~\cite{dai2019scan2mesh} have employed 3D encoder-decoder architectures for predicting complete shapes from partial volumetric data.
 More recently, PatchComplete~\cite{rao2022patchcomplete} introduces a novel design by learning multi-resolution patch priors, enhancing the completion of shapes, particularly for previously unseen categories.
 While these models can provide high-accuracy completions, their deterministic nature may lead to overfitting.
 Furthermore, they often lack the ability to generate finer details in shapes.